pjueon/JetsonGPIO/README.md

 The library provides almost same APIs as the the NVIDIA's Jetson GPIO Python library.

 **But it DOESN'T support all functionalites of the NVIDIA's original one.**
+(The gpio_event module hasn't implemented yet, for example.)

 **(Tested on Jetson Nano and Jetson TX2)**